seanbreckenridge/autotui/README.md

 # Note: this specifies timedelta as the type,
 # not int.
 It uses what the NamedTuple
 # specifies as the type for that field, not
-# the type of the value thats loaded from JSON
+# the type of the value that's loaded from JSON

 # dump to JSON
 a_str: str = namedtuple_sequence_dumps(